Episcopal Diocese of Rochester

 The Episcopal Diocese of Rochester, like all members of the Episcopal Church, employs a shared model of governance in which our bishop, elected and appointed clergy, and laity work together to discern God's plan for us in the region.
 Our vision is Joy in Christ, a way of life; our mission is to grow and develop congregations spiritually, numerically, and in missional leadership.
 We practice this through radical hospitality, thoughtful engagement, and passionate spirituality.
 Read more about us...

 Bishop Provisional: The Rt.
-Rev. Stephen Lane
+Rev. Kara Wagner Sherer

 Annual Legislature: Diocesan Convention